-It is expanding in emerging markets to help drive growth and bought Greven, Germany-based Nordenia from Oaktree Capital Group LLC (OAK) in July to strengthen its position in eastern European markets that are growing faster than its African base.
+It is expanding in emerging markets to help drive growth and bought Greven, Germany-based Nordenia from Oaktree Capital Group LLC (OAK:US) in July to strengthen its position in eastern European markets that are growing faster than its African base.

 Mondi also bought two corrugated-box plants and a recycled- containerboard mill in Germany and the Czech Republic from Austria’s Duropack AG for 125 million euros in September.

 Mondi’s 20 million-euro investment in China will be completed by the end of this year, creating potential revenue of as much as 200 million euros, Hathorn said.
 Mondi, which operates 102 plants across 30 countries, is “encouraged” by the “opportunity to extract value from acquisitions” he said.
 There will be “some rationalization,” resulting in no more than 200 job losses, he said.

 A challenging business environment in southern and western Europe is being offset by “positive” sentiment in central and eastern Europe, Hathorn said.